imgopi41/Virnda-Store-Excel/README.md

  However Excel provides many chart types and we can choose one that suits for our data.
 Such as in our Project Vrinda Store Sales i have used few Visualization tools to showcase provided information into graphical representation.
 To report Column chart is used to represent Orders & sales, Orders of Age & Gender, Pie Chart is used for Sales of Men & Women, Order Status & Order Channels, And finally Bar Graph is used to represent Top 5 states that made more sales for 2022 in Vrinda Store.

+ **Insights Drawn:**

+ Women who are aged between of aged between 30-49 years are placing more orders from states like